ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 copyright:
   years: 2014, 2017
-lastupdated: "2017-09-29"
+lastupdated: "2017-10-09"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Architecture Guide for File Storage with VMware
+# Architecture Guide for {{site.data.keyword.filestorage_full_notm}} with VMware

-Following are the steps to order and configure File Storage in a vSphere 5.5 and vSphere 6.0 environment at {{site.data.keyword.BluSoftlayer_full}}.
+Following are the steps to order and configure {{site.data.keyword.filestorage_full}} in a vSphere 5.5 and vSphere 6.0 environment at {{site.data.keyword.BluSoftlayer_full}}.

-## File Storage Overview
+## {{site.data.keyword.filestorage_short}} Overview

-Our File Storage is designed to support high I/O applications requiring predictable levels of performance.
+Our {{site.data.keyword.filestorage_short}} is designed to support high I/O applications requiring predictable levels of performance.
 The predictable performance is achieved through the allocation of protocol-level input/output operations per second (IOPS) to individual volumes.

-The file storage offering is accessed and mounted through an NFS connection.
+The {{site.data.keyword.filestorage_short}} offering is accessed and mounted through an NFS connection.
 In a VMware deployment, a single volume can be mounted to up to 64 ESXi hosts as shared storage, or you can mount multiple volumes to create a storage cluster to utilize vSphere Storage DYNAMIC Resource Scheduling.

-Pricing and configuration options for Endurance and Performance file storage are charged based on a combination of the reserved space and for the offered IOPS.
+Pricing and configuration options for Endurance and Performance {{site.data.keyword.filestorage_short}} are charged based on a combination of the reserved space and for the offered IOPS.

-### 1. File Storage Considerations
+### 1. {{site.data.keyword.filestorage_short}} Considerations

-When ordering file storage, you will want to keep in mind the following information and considerations:
+When ordering {{site.data.keyword.filestorage_short}}, you will want to keep in mind the following information and considerations:

-- The storage size, IOPS, and operating system cannot be changed once file storage volumes are provisioned.
+- The storage size, IOPS, and operating system cannot be changed once {{site.data.keyword.filestorage_short}} volumes are provisioned.
 Any changes you want to make for the amount of space, the number of IOPS, or the operating system requires a new volume to be provisioned.
 Any data stored in the previous volume will have to be migrated to the new volume(s) using VMware Storage vMotion.
 - An administrator can choose the size of the instance needed for a workload.
 IOPS are measured based on a 16KB block size with a 50/50 read/write mix.
 This formula proves to be a very consistent calculation for block storage.
 - NFS utilizes many additional file control operations such as lookup, getattr and readdir to name a few.
 These operations in addition to read/write operations can count as IOPS and vary by operation type and NFS version.
 - Technically, multiple volumes can be striped together to achieve higher IOPS and more throughput, however, VMware recommends a single Virtual Machine File System (VMFS) data store per volume to avoid performance degradation.
-- File Storage volumes are exposed to authorized devices, subnets, or IP addresses.
+- {{site.data.keyword.filestorage_short}} volumes are exposed to authorized devices, subnets, or IP addresses.
-- Snapshot and Replication services are natively available on Endurance file storage volumes only.
-Performance file storage does not have these capabilities.
+- Snapshot and Replication services are natively available on Endurance {{site.data.keyword.filestorage_short}} volumes only.
+Performance {{site.data.keyword.filestorage_short}} does not have these capabilities.
 - Both NFS v3 and NFS v4.1 are supported in the {{site.data.keyword.BluSoftlayer_full}} environment.
 However, it is our recommendation that NFS v3 be used.
 NFS v4.1 is a stateful protocol (not stateless like NFSv3) thus protocol issues can occur during network events.
 NFS v4.1 must quiesce operations and then perform lock reclamation.
 On a relatively busy NFS file server, the increased latency can cause disruptions.
 The lack of NFS v4.1 multipath/trunking can also extend NFS operations recovery.

 **Note**: Increasing block size will increase throughput but decrease IOPS.
 For example, doubling the block size to 32KB blocks will maintain the maximum throughput but halve the IOPS.

-### 2. Endurance File Storage snapshots
+### 2. Endurance {{site.data.keyword.filestorage_short}} snapshots

-Endurance file storage allows administrators to set snapshot schedules that create and delete snapshot copies automatically for each storage volume.
+Endurance {{site.data.keyword.filestorage_short}} allows administrators to set snapshot schedules that create and delete snapshot copies automatically for each storage volume.
 They can also create additional snapshot schedules (hourly, daily, weekly) for automatic snapshots and manually create adhoc snapshots for business continuity and disaster recovery (BCDR) scenarios.
 Automatic alerts are delivered via the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} to the volume owner for the retained snapshots and space consumed.

 Be aware that “snapshot space” is required to use snapshots.
 Space can be acquired on the initial volume ordering or after initial provisioning via the **Volume Details** page by clicking the Actions drop-down button and selecting **Add Snapshot Space**.

 It is important to note that VMware environments are not aware of snapshots.
-The Endurance file storage snapshot capability must not be confused with VMware snapshots.
-Any recovery using the Endurance file storage snapshot feature must be handled from the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
-Restoring the Endurance file storage volume will require powering off all the VMs that reside on Endurance file storage, and temporarily unmounting the volume from the ESXi hosts to avoid any data corruption during the process.
+The Endurance {{site.data.keyword.filestorage_short}} snapshot capability must not be confused with VMware snapshots.
+Any recovery using the Endurance {{site.data.keyword.filestorage_short}} snapshot feature must be handled from the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
+Restoring the Endurance {{site.data.keyword.filestorage_short}} volume will require powering off all the VMs that reside on Endurance {{site.data.keyword.filestorage_short}}, and temporarily unmounting the volume from the ESXi hosts to avoid any data corruption during the process.

 Refer to our [snapshots](snapshots.html) article for more details about how to configure snapshots.